 How to Create a Retirement Spending Plan

-Before we get into creating a Retirement Spending Plan and share a link to the spreadsheet we use for this exercise, let’s first explore what a Retirement Spending Plan is and why you need one.
+Before we get into creating a Retirement Spending Plan and share a link to a free retirement budget spreadsheet we use for this exercise, let’s first explore what a Retirement Spending Plan is and why you need one.

 What Is a Retirement Spending Plan?